-With the first six months of 2014 already flushed away, to bob alongside the memories and fatbergs in the sewer of history, now seems the perfect time to slyly glance over our shoulder at the Top 10 best British Films of 2014 so far.
+With 2014 about to be flushed away, to bob alongside the memories and fatbergs in the sewer of history, now seems the perfect time to slyly glance back over our shoulder at the Top 10 best British Films of 2014.

-Oh and before we leap headfirst into the rundown (rundown, not rub down – shirt back on, please), for the purposes of this list we are defining a British film as a film made in Britain, set in Britain, and/or with a good-sized rabble of British actors in it.
+Oh and before we leap headfirst into the rundown (rundown, not rub down – shirt back on, please), for the purposes of this list we are defining a British film as a film made in Britain, set in Britain, produced using mostly British cash and/or with a good-sized rabble of British actors in it.
 Simple, eh?
 Cue the countdown!
+[Now updated to 20!]

 Colin Firth stars as Eric Lomax, who meets his dream girl (played by Nicole Kidman) on a train and promptly marries her.